OndrejKulhavy/OndrejKulhavy/README.md

 # 👋 Hello!
 I'm Ondřej Kulhavý

-I'm a computer science student at [Střední průmyslová škola elektrotechnická ječná](https://www.spsejecna.cz/)👨‍🎓, currently working on AR app for surgical planning as part of research project called VRLab by [Institute for Clinical and Experimental Medicine](https://www.ikem.cz/en/)🏥.
+I'm a czech 🇨🇿 software development student at [ATU Sligo](https://www.itsligo.ie/) in Ireland 🇮🇪.
+I previously studied at [Střední průmyslová škola elektrotechnická Ječná](https://www.spsejecna.cz/) in the Czech Republic.
+Currently, I'm working on an AR app for surgical planning as part of a research project called VRLab by the [Institute for Clinical and Experimental Medicine](https://www.ikem.cz/en/) 🏥.
-In addition to that I focus on developing AI writing tool for hospital informational system "Zlatokop".

 ### 💻 Skills
 - C#